 Chris Spinks poses proudly with his wife Rhonda and two children on the porch of their houseboot.
 The couple claimed the bayou country around New Orleans as the private paradise of their happy family.

-Using a canoe and trotlines, Spinks catches up to 40 catfish a day.
-They supplement their fishy diet with side orders of french fries, potato salad and greens.
+Spinks catches up to 40 catfish a day.
+They supplement their fishy diet with side orders of

+Itsny diet with side orders of french fries, potato salad and greens.